-COVID-19 was a wake-up call for organizations that suddenly needed a fast and effective way to reach their unexpectedly dispersed workforces with vital information.
-That’s why the best intranet platforms in 2021 must address this shortcoming by strengthening their overall internal communication capabilities.
+A global crisis was a wake-up call for organizations suddenly in need of a fast and effective way to reach their indefinitely dispersed workforces with vital information.
+That’s why today's best intranet platforms are addressing this shortcoming by strengthening their overall internal communication capabilities.

-Under the extraordinary circumstances of 2020, traditional intranets revealed themselves as sorely lacking.
+Under the extraordinary circumstances brought on by the pandemic, traditional intranets revealed themselves to be sorely lacking.
 They couldn't effectively broadcast the trusted, valid, up-to-date information that employees need in order to remain safe, secure, and productive.
+Traditionally, that simply wasn't what they were designed to do.

-1. The best intranet platforms in 2021 must have the ability to communicate instantly with all employees.
+1. Today's best intranet platforms must have the ability to communicate instantly with all employees.

-COVID-19 revealed the deficiencies of many companies in regard to their ability to immediately and effectively share information with a suddenly dispersed workforce.
+Covid-19 revealed the deficiencies of many companies regarding their ability to immediately and effectively share information with a suddenly dispersed workforce.
 The result has been a changed focus for corporate intranets.

-In 2020, organizations dependent on traditional intranets to share company information found themselves behind the eight ball.
-They simply couldn't get necessary information to their people.
+Organizations that have remained dependent on traditional intranets to share company information have found themselves behind the eight ball.
+They just weren't able to get critical information to their people in a timely fashion.
 It was a bad time to finally realize that internal communication was business critical.

-By failing to prepare, you're preparing to fail.
+If you fail to prepare, prepare to fail.

 Such modern, mobile intranets feature real-time communication capabilities such as push notifications.
 Push makes the immediate reception of important information possible anytime and anywhere.
-It also boosts employee app engagement by 88 percent, and 65 percent of users return to push-enabled apps.
+It also boosts employee app engagement by 88%, and 65% of users return to push-enabled apps.

 Modern intranets and employee apps are giving internal communications a better way to bring remote employees together.
 In doing so, they create experiences that build emotional connections between people and their work.

-And because the best intranet platforms of 2021 are easier and faster to implement than ever before, more companies can turn to them in their efforts to quickly meet ongoing challenges and be better prepared for future crises.
+And because today's best intranet platforms are easier and faster to implement than ever before, more companies can turn to them in their efforts to quickly meet ongoing challenges and be better prepared for future crises.

 2. Intranet video should play an even greater role in sharing information, building culture, and driving engagement.